Workers' Compensation: A Menu of Benefits

-When somebody comes into my office to ask questions about a Workers’ Compensation claim, I get out my legal pad, and I draw tall rectangle.
+When somebody comes into my office to ask questions about a Workers’ Compensation claim, I get out my legal pad and I draw tall rectangle.
 Inside that rectangle, I make five boxes.
 Each box represents a benefit or a potential benefit that you may be entitled to with your workers’ compensation claim.
-The best way to understand this is to accept the fact that a workers’ compensation claim is nothing more than a stack of benefits that are potentially available to you if you are injured on the job.
+The best way to understand this is to accept the fact that a workers’ compensation claim is nothing more than a stack of benefits available to you if you are injured on the job.
+Each benefit has its own requirement, and not every injured worker is entitled to every benefit.
+Here is a list of the benefits, and why you may still need help with your claim, even if the claim is accepted.

 You are entitled to medical treatment for the condition that was accepted as a result of your claim.
 For example, you may have torn a ligament in your knee, but if the insurance company only accepted a knee strain, then you are only entitled to treatment for the strain, and not the ligament tear.
 There are many other rules about who can provide medical treatment, and how.
 If you have a dispute with the insurance company over medical services, you can seek review with the Workers Compensation Division.
 You can sometimes obtain medical benefits even after your claim is closed.